Skip to content

 Exploitation

-CVE-2024-21338 was exploited in the wild by the Lazarus Group (a North Korean APT) as an admin-to-kernel zero-day to deploy the FudModule rootkit.
-The attack was discovered and documented by researchers at Gen Digital (Avast).
-Notably, this was characterized as a "beyond BYOVD" attack: rather than bringing a vulnerable third-party driver onto the system (the typical Bring Your Own Vulnerable Driver technique), Lazarus exploited a zero-day vulnerability in appid.sys, a driver that ships with every modern Windows installation and is loaded by default.
+This vulnerability was exploited in the wild by Lazarus Group as an admin-to-kernel zero-day to deploy the FudModule rootkit.
+The discovery by Gen Digital (Avast) marked it as a "beyond BYOVD" attack: instead of bringing a vulnerable third-party driver, the attackers targeted appid.sys, which ships with every modern Windows installation and loads by default.
+No driver drop, no blocklist to worry about.

 Patch Analysis

-AutoPiff detects these changes through the ioctl_input_size_validation_added and ioctl_code_default_case_added rules, which fire when binary diffing reveals that the patched build introduced size checks on IOCTL input buffers and added a default rejection path to the IOCTL dispatch, respectively.
+AutoPiff detects these via the ioctl_input_size_validation_added and ioctl_code_default_case_added rules, which fire when binary diffing shows new size checks on IOCTL input buffers and a default rejection path in the dispatch.

 Detection